Scottish Castles Association Archive

 Robert and Nicholas Bogdan Archive (SCA/2)

 The collection bequeathed by the late Nicholas Quentin Bogdan (1947–2002), archaeologist and architectural historian and his brother Robert Andrew Bogdan (1950-2023), medieval historian and geographer, contains comprehensive personal archives of Scottish Castles.
-Much of Nicholas Bogdan’s work was carried out with Ian B.D.
+Much of Nicholas Bogdan’s work was carried out in partnership with Ian B.D.
 Bryce (c1950-2001).
 Bryce, author of A Chronology of the Castles of Scotland, 1100-1685, was an author, historian, marine engineer and taxi driver.
 His meticulous research supported many of the SCA collections including the Bogdan and the Rourke collections.
 The Bogdan collections include archaeological survey records, research notes, press cuttings, postcards, leaflets, guidebooks, and photographic material.

 Fawcett Guidebooks (SCA/3)